DFFlanders/cloud-app-labs/README.md

 **Best of all win points which will earn you Stack swag!**
 ![Win Stacker Swag by completing these Cloud App Labs](https://pbs.twimg.com/media/CuNYDXsWIAARjHb.jpg:large)

-The process for completing labs and earining points is simple:
+The process for completing labs and earining Stacker points is simple:
  1. select a lab (below) to complete;
  2. get help to complete the lab;
  3. show your lab result to the community to get points;